 To make this exercise more difficult, you can try it with one shoulder at a time by tucking one arm into your stomach.

 Lying on your stomach, bring your arms straight out over your head.
 Keeping your arms straight, slowly raise one arm with your hand turned out.
 Then slowly bring your arm back down to the floor.
 Raise and lower that same arm with your hand turned in.
 Then perform the movement with your other arm.
 Repeat this 10 times on each side.

 You can make this more difficult by holding your arm up for 10 seconds before lowering it down.

 You can make this even more difficult by adding in straight leg raises, raising the leg opposite to the raised arm and alternating along with your arm movements (looks like superman flying).

 4. Side lying arm rotations

-Lying on your side, bring your top arm to 90 degrees and keep this elbow at your side for the entire exercise.
-Slowly rotate your arm down, keeping your elbow at 90 degrees, so that your hand goes in towards your belly button.
+Laying on your side, bring your top arm to 90 degrees at the elbow, and keep this elbow at your side for the entire exercise.
+Slowly rotate your arm/hand down, keeping your elbow at 90 degrees, so that your hand goes in towards your belly button.
 Then bring your hand up by rotating your arm out, as far as your body will let you (hand up in the air, elbow remains by your side).
 Hold your hand up at it’s highest position for 10 seconds.
 Perform this motion 10 times.
-Lie on your opposite side and repeat with your other arm.
+Lay on your opposite side and repeat with your other arm.

 You can make this exercise more difficult by placing a soup can in your hand.